SPACER

 When you submit a sequence, SPACER runs it through a multi-stage pipeline:

-- Classification — Assigns each guide to a quality tier based on its composite score
+4. Classification — Assigns each guide to a quality tier based on its assay score